Burial Insurance Topics

 If you’ve ever been to a cremation and been horrified by the waste as a beautiful mahogany casket disappears behind the velvet curtain into the fiery furnace you’re not on your own, but it might not be as bad as you first thought.
 It is very often possible to simply rent a casket for a cremation, it is not necessary to buy one, so you can still have your loved ones laid out in a beautiful casket for visitations etc, but it is simply rented from the funeral home.
 Other options are to choose a much cheaper unfinished wood box or similar container for a direct cremation, where no visitations are required.
 Funeral homes are required by law to provide this service so if you want it, just ask!

-Most people who are searching online for burial insurance don’t realize that funeral insurance is essentially life insurance.
-A very inexpensive way to obtain quality burial insurance is to get a free life insurance quote.
+Most people who are searching online for final expense insurance don’t realize that final expense insurance is essentially life insurance.
+A very inexpensive way to obtain quality final expense insurance is to get a free life insurance quote.

-There is a very simple question to answer as to whether or not you need burial insurance.
+There is a very simple question to answer as to whether or not you need final expense insurance.

 Scroll, if necessary to see the “Request My Quote” submission button.